A Drug-Addled Hank Pym makes his "career-defining" move.

-An odd example in the case of Rogue and Gambit: Antarctica.
+For Rogue and Gambit: Antarctica.
 Neither character will ever live that down.
-To sum up: After a long and convoluted series of events, the X-Men found themselves in an old base of Magneto's in Antarctica, where Gambit was put on trial for his complicity in the Morlock Massacre.
 As the story tells it, he was hired by Mr. Sinister to get the Marauders together and lead them into the Morlock Tunnels.
 He wasn't even told what they were there for.
 As part of said "trial," Rogue was compelled to kiss him, and absorbed his memories of the incident, as well as the nearly suicidal self-loathing and guilt he was feeling over it at the time.
 End result?
 The base collapses and everyone has to make an emergency exit.
 Rogue grabs Gambit, flies him out of the base... and then dumps him into the snow and leaves him there.
 Despite Rogue being clearlynot herself, and Gambit having justifiable Angst over this, fans have been crying foul over it for thirteen years as of the time of this edit... when they haven't been using it as an excuse to write mountains of Hurt/Comfort Fic that pushes Gambit into the arms of Wolverine, or Storm, or some other partner of their choice.

-There are also entirely too many people who think of Gambit as borderline-evil for the Mutant Massacre thing, even though, as stated, leading the Marauders to the tunnel having no idea that anything like the Massacre was about to happen was the extent of his involvement, which was retconned into his history after his having been a good guy for as long as we'd known him, and only having been a thief when he was at his worst.
+There are also entirely too many people, a decent number on the writing staff, who think of Gambit as borderline-evil for the revelations of his role in the Marauders' actions, even though, as stated, getting some guys together and saying "tunnels, that way" while having absolutely no idea that anything like the Mutant Massacre was about to happen was the full extent of his involvement, and it's his greatest regret.
+On top of that, it was retconned into his history after his having been a good guy for as long as we'd known him, and only having been a thief when he was at his worst.

 One of Lucy's personality-cementing moments in Peanuts is the famous trick of pulling a football away from Charlie Brown optimistically trying to kick it (He managed it once...with hilarious results..
 The actual frequency of this gag has more to do with the sheer length of the strip; Schultz specifically commented he only did these strips once a year at most to make sure the joke stayed fresh and keep Lucy from appearing too nasty.
 So she did it 48 times in 17,000+ strips.